PhilipGraemer/PhilipGraemer/README.md

 PhD student in deep learning for biomedical microscopy at the [University of Strathclyde](https://www.strath.ac.uk/) and at [CeMi](https://glasgow.thecemi.org) jointly with the [University of Glasgow](https://www.gla.ac.uk), supervised by [Dr Giuseppe Di Caprio](https://dicaprio.bioe.strath.ac.uk).

 I study how vision architectures learn, transfer, and fail when moved from natural images into biomedical microscopy.

 My current work shows that previously reported CNN superiority over Vision Transformers on single-cell classification tasks can be an artefact of uncontrolled pretraining, and that standard optimisation recipes can unexpectedly hurt under domain shift.
-I also found that ViTs such as EVA-02 make excellent distillation teachers for small deployable models such as EN-B0, seemingly imparting better dark knowledge than either CNNs or mixed councils of ViTs and CNNs.
+I also found that ViTs such as EVA-02 make excellent distillation teachers for small deployable models, seemingly imparting better dark knowledge than either CNNs or mixed councils of ViTs and CNNs.

 A second strand of my research concerns microscopy and cell biology more directly, especially phase contrast imaging, quantitative phase imaging (QPI), and the morphology and differentiation of human cell types.
 The broader aim is to use microscopy and machine learning to overcome bottlenecks in biomedical experiments.

-Future an current projects include work on time series prediction of human Mesenchymal Stem Cell differentiation, label-free prediction of cell transfection and cell senescence, and in-domain vs cross-domain SSL DINO for classification.

 ### Current projects